CCI-MOC/xdmod-cntr/XdmodAID.md

 Alernatively, xdmod-init or xdmod-setup can be run from the command line if one uses rsh to gain access to the xdmod-ui container.
-This often requires the additional step of restarting the xdmod-ui pod as the many changes require the web process to be retarted.
+This often requires the additional step of restarting the xdmod-ui pod as the many changes require the web process to be restarted.

 ## xdmod-init processing